-The retail landscape is constantly changing — and it’s undergone a dramatic transformation during the pandemic.
-10 years of ecommerce growth has been scrunched into a matter of months as people have been forced to embrace online shopping and contactless payments.
+The retail landscape is constantly changing — and it went through a particularly dramatic transformation during the pandemic.
+Ten years of ecommerce growth was scrunched into a matter of months as people were forced to avoid person-to-person contact, thus embracing shopping online and using contactless payments.

-So what is mcommerce?
-And how can your brand deliver the kind of mcommerce experience that’s required to succeed in 2021 and beyond?
+So what exactly is mcommerce?
+And how can your brand deliver the kind of mcommerce experience that’s required to succeed in 2022 and beyond?

-This article covers all the basics you need to know to understand where retail is headed, including mcommerce definitions, pros and cons, stats, trends, and more.
+This article covers all the basics you need to know to understand the current state of retail is headed, including mcommerce definitions, pros and cons, stats, trends, and more.
 And don’t miss the infographic summarizing mcommerce 101 at the bottom of the post.

 What is Mcommerce?
 Mobile Commerce Definition